grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 ## Shortcodes

-Shortcodes are predefined templates that let you reuse snippets across the Grafana website.
+Shortcodes are predefined templates that let you reuse snippets of technical documentation.
 To learn how to use shortcodes, refer to [Shortcodes]({{< relref "../shortcodes/" >}}).